 This is where we can help.
-My team here in Myrtle Beach is dedicated to treating clients with the utmost respect while seeking to provide the best possible legal representation.
+Our Myrtle Beach motorcycle accident attorney is dedicated to treating clients with the utmost respect while seeking to provide the best possible legal representation.
 We are committed to justice and will do whatever is needed to help you reach a fair outcome.
-If you have suffered an injury in a Myrtle Beach motorcycle accident, contact us today at (843) 427-2800 or by using the live chat box below.
+If you have suffered a personal injury in a Myrtle Beach motorcycle accident, contact us today at (843) 427-2800 or by using the live chat box below.

 Statistics on Motorcycle Accidents in South Carolina

 The South Carolina Department of Public Safety’s SC Traffic Collision Fact Book provides insight on just how dangerous these types of accidents are in our state.
 The latest fact book, published in 2017, provided the following statistics for our state:

 - 2,278 collisions involved motorcycles